phaserjs/phaser/README.md

 So, please do spend some time digging through the [Change Log](#changelog).
 I assure you, it's worth while :)

 I'd like to send a massive thank-you to everyone who supports [Phaser on Patreon](https://www.patreon.com/photonstorm) (and now even GitHub Sponsors, too!)
-Your continued backing keeps allowing me to work on Phaser full-time and this great new releases is the very real result of that.
+Your continued backing keeps allowing me to work on Phaser full-time and this great new release is the very real result of that.
 If you've ever considered becoming a backer, now is the perfect time!

 As well as all of these updates, development has been progressing rapidly on Phaser 4.
 If you'd like to stay abreast of developments then I'm now publishing them to the [Phaser Patreon](https://www.patreon.com/photonstorm).
 Here you can find details about the latest developments and concepts behind Phaser 4.